-As of 1 May 2016, the new 'Union Customs Code' (UCC) will enter into effect.
-The UCC is going to replace the current Community Customs Code.
-Although the general principles as mentioned above will remain the same, the UCC will also introduce some radical changes on a number of points.
-For example, the provisions relating to customs value are to be changed, and furthermore, it will no longer be possible to determine customs value on the basis of a 'First Sale'.
+As of 1 May 2016, the new 'Union Customs Code' (UCC) has entered into effect and has replaced the Community Customs Code.
+Although the general principles as mentioned above remain the same, the UCC has introduced some radical changes.
+For example, the provisions relating to customs value have changed, and furthermore, it is no longer possible to determine customs value on the basis of a 'First Sale'.